Proton Synchrotron: 1991–2001: Pre-accelerator to LEP

-To provide leptons to LEP, three more machines had to been added to the PS complex: LIL-V electron linear accelerator, the LIL-W electron and positron linear accelerator, and the EPA (Electron-Positron Accumulator) storage ring.
+To provide leptons to LEP, three more machines had to be added to the PS complex: LIL-V electron linear accelerator, the LIL-W electron and positron linear accelerator, and the EPA (Electron-Positron Accumulator) storage ring.
 A modest amount of additional hardware had to be added to modify PS from a 25 GeV proton synchrotron to a 3.5 GeV lepton synchrotron.

 During this period the demand for heavier ions to be delivered as a primary beam to the SPS North experimental hall (Prévessin site) also increased.
 Both sulfur and oxygen ions were accelerated with great success.

 2001–today: Pre-accelerator to LHC

 After the end of operation as a LEP injector, the PS started a new period of operation in preparation as LHC injector and for new fixed-target experiments.
 New experiments started running in the East area, such as the CLOUD experiment.
 The PS complex was also remodeled when the AA area was replaced by the Antiproton Decelerator and its experimental area.

 By increasing the energy of the PSB and the Linac 2, the PS achieved record intensities in 2000 and 2001.
 During the whole of 2005 PS was shut down: radiation damage had caused aging of the main magnets.
 The magnets, originally estimated to have a lifetime of less than 10 years, had exceeded the estimate by more than a factor of four, and went through a refurbishment program.
 The tunnel was emptied, magnets refurbished, and the machine realigned.
 In 2008 PS started operating as a pre-accelerator to the LHC.
 Simultaneously the ion operation changed: LEAR was converted into a storage ring — the Low Energy Ion Ring (LEIR) — and the PSB stopped being an ion injector.